 In trading, the conventional result is negative; Most traders end up with a net loss!

-And not only that, the distribution of profits does not follow a normal distribution.
+And not only that, the overall performance spread does not follow a normal distribution.

 It follows a power curve.

 The disparity between the winners and losers can be described by a power curve: